 Start your meal with the pork belly wraps.
 It was not much for two people, so I’d make two orders.
 We mopped up this delicious pork in minutes.
 We also order salmon two ways – topped on a bagel and beet cured.
 The latter was the best.
 I also enjoyed a poke bowl with tuna, rice, seaweed salad and sweet potato chips.

 Bon Ton is another fantastic tiki spot with strong cocktails

 Seafood rocks here at Bon Ton.
 Case in point is the shrimp burger pictured below.
 But we also had some Spicy Jicama & Papaya Salad that was outstanding.
 The charbroiled oysters at Bon Ton are quite delicious as well.
-So don’t miss them, or go with someone who doesn’t eat oysters.
+So don’t miss them, or go with someone who doesn’t eat oysters (more for you!).